 On its own, this benefit could easily cover the full annual fee.

-- Delta SkyMiles Reserve cardholders receive complimentary access to Delta Sky Clubs when traveling on a same-day Delta-marketed or Delta-operated flight.
+- Delta SkyMiles Reserve cardholders receive complimentary access to Delta Sky Clubs when traveling on a same-day Delta-marketed or Delta-operated flight (terms apply).

-- Cardholders traveling on a Delta partner airline flight that is not marketed or operated by Delta can pay to access Sky Clubs at a cost of $39 per person.
+- Cardholders traveling on a Delta partner airline flight that is not marketed or operated by Delta can pay to access Sky Clubs at a cost of $39 per person (terms apply).

 - Cardholders may bring up to two guests or immediate family (spouse or domestic partner and children under 21 years of age) into Delta Sky Clubs at a cost of $39 per person*

-- Upon account opening and upon account renewal each year, Delta SkyMiles Reserve cardholders receive two complimentary Sky Club passes which each grant the bearer one-time access to Sky Clubs systemwide.
+- Upon account opening and upon account renewal each year, Delta SkyMiles Reserve cardholders receive two complimentary Sky Club passes which each grant the bearer one-time access to Sky Clubs systemwide (terms apply).

 *The Delta SkyMiles Reserve Card must be used as the payment method to receive the $39/person per-visit rate and guests must be flying on a same-day Delta or Delta partner airline flight.
 Children under 2 years of age may accompany the Card Member for free.

-Up until not very long ago, only holders of Amex Platinum and Centurion cards have been able to access Centurion Lounges in the US and in select worldwide locations but holders of the Delta SkyMiles Reserve American Express card now get that benefit too.
-Reserve cardholders now get complimentary access to all Amex Centurion Lounges and, for a fee of $50 per person, they can also bring two guests with them into the lounge.
+Up until not very long ago, only holders of Amex Platinum and Centurion cards were able to access Centurion Lounges in the US and in select worldwide locations, but holders of the Delta SkyMiles® Reserve American Express Card now get that benefit too.
+Reserve cardholders now get complimentary access to all Amex Centurion Lounges when flying on a same-day Delta-marketed or Delta-operated flight and when the eligible flight is booked using a US-issued American Express Card.
+For a fee of $50 per person, they can also bring two guests with them into the lounge (terms apply).

 Eligible Card Members who are SkyMiles Medallion Members have priority over other passengers within the same Medallion tier and fare class grouping.

-Essentially, holders of the Delta SkyMiles Reserve American Express card will be upgraded ahead of all other flyers who have the same (or lower) Medallion status and who have purchased the same (or cheaper) fare.
+Essentially, holders of the Delta SkyMiles® Reserve American Express Card will be upgraded ahead of all other flyers who have the same (or lower) Medallion status and who have purchased the same (or cheaper) fare (terms apply).

 In a world where complimentary upgrades are getting harder to get, any help is greatly appreciated so this is a benefit that shouldn’t be underestimated.